 We complement this with dialogue with global and local unions, and participation in collaborative initiatives in key sourcing locations to help improve working conditions and increase worker voice.
-Examples include the Accord on Building and Fire Safety in Bangladesh, a joint initiative between brands and the global union IndustriALL where we were the first UK retailer to sign up, the World Banana Forum, and our collaboration with the union Community in our UK garment supply chain.
+Examples include the Accord on Building and Fire Safety in Bangladesh, a joint initiative between brands and the global union IndustriALL where we were the first UK retailer to sign up, the World Banana Forum, The Issara Institute’s Inclusive Labour Monitoring™ approach which is founded on strengthening worker voice, and our collaboration with the union Community in our UK garment supply chain.
 We are also in regular dialogue with union representatives at the Ethical Trading Initiative, which our Group Responsible Sourcing Director is a Board member for, alongside representatives from the International Trade Union Confederation (ITUC), International Union of Food (IUF) and Trades Union Congress (TUC).

 Case study: Tesco is a leading member of the World Banana Forum where we engage with NGOs and Trade Unions such as Banana Link, COLSIBA (Confederation of Latin American Banana Trade Unions), FENACLE of Ecuador, SINTRAINAGRO of Colombia, SITRAP of Costa Rica among other workers’ organizations to ensure their voices are heard, agree progress on wages and decent working conditions.
 Tesco promotes dialogue and consensus building within the World Banana Forum to ensure sustainability and social responsibility of the international banana trade.